 A: I remember years ago people criticized me for adding a certain amount of humor to the pregame show.
 Now it seems everybody is trying to be funny or have some antics.
 I was serious as a player — I couldn't be in the huddle and go, "Hey, I gotta tell you guys.
 Have you heard the one about…?" — so I think people were surprised by my humor [when I became a co-host].
 But I've been like this all my life.
 I always wanted to be a comedian and do standup.
 I was always entertaining the family.

 A: I imitated people.
 That was huge.
 I did aunts and uncles, talking like 'em, walking like 'em.
 So I kind of missed my calling.
 It would've been more fun to be in entertainment than to play football.

 Q: Your younger co-hosts on Fox NFL Sunday love to rib you about your age.
 Does it ever get, well, old?

 A: Oh, no. I'm proud of my age.
 I don't look 62 and I sure don't act 62.
 They're just jealous.
 They know they're not going to look this good when they're my age.

 Q: Is there anything that you love doing that you had to give up?

 A: Well, I can't run anymore.
 That's the one thing I loved doing.
-And I can't play golf hardly at all because of wrist and back pain.
+And I can't play golf hardly at all because of my wrists and back.
 [He lets out a painful moan.]
 My back's been out for three days.
 I've been taking painkillers and muscle relaxers.
 All my football injuries now have arthritis in them.
 I don't have hair anymore.
 I've shrunk.
 I'm barely 6 feet 2 inches.
 I just had my teeth fixed because I'm a grinder.
 What else do you want to know?
 [He laughs.]

 Q: With so many physical problems, which games can you still enjoy playing?